Have you ever saved a LinkedIn post and had no idea where to find it?

 Using the LinkedIn app ensures you never miss out on valuable content, even when you're not near a computer.

-How to Find Saved Posts on LinkedIn
+How to Find Your LinkedIn Saved Posts

 Once you’ve saved a post, the next step is accessing it when you’re ready to review it in detail.
 Let’s break down how to find your saved posts, whether you’re using LinkedIn on a desktop or mobile device.